hermstadalex/UCSDroboIEEE/_posts/2016-01-09-Purchasing-and-Logistics.markdown

         a WhenIsGood and deciding that weekly winter practices would be on Wednesdays.

-\- Alex Hermstad & Alec Guthrie
+\- Alex Hermstad & Alec Guthrie (February 4, 2016)